juxtapix/Dsg4Com-S20/README.md

 #### GRADING AND ATTENDANCE
 Grades for the course will follow the standard A through F letter grading system and will be determined by the following breakdown:

 30% Participation
 50% Assignments
 20% Reading responses and other written work

-At most two (2) unexcused absences will be tolerated without effect to your grade.
-Any more than two (2) unexcused absences will result in a lowering of your final grade by one whole grade for each unexcused absence.
-For example, three (3) unexcused absences will result in your highest possible grade being a B instead of an A. Four (4) unexcused absences will result in your highest possible grade being a C and so on.
-Six (6) unexcused absences would result in an automatic F for the course.
-Two (2) late arrivals will count for one (1) absence.
+More than two absences will result in a failing grade.
+Arriving to two classes more than 15 minutes late counts as an absence.
+Please notify me as early as possible if you are unable to come to class.
+Assignments should be posted online 24h before the class.

+Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

 #### PARTICIPATION:
 This class will be highly participatory.
 You are expected to contribute to discussions, give feedback to your peers, and otherwise fully participate in class.